Safipur: History

 Safipur was mentioned as the capital of a pargana in the Ain-i-Akbari; it maintained this status into the 20th century.

 Two high-ranking officials under the Nawabs of Awadh, Diwan Umed Rai and Maulvi Fazl Azim, were natives of Safipur.
 They both had various buildings constructed in the town: Diwan Umed Rai built a bazaar and a sarai, and Maulvi Fazl Azim built many wells, mosques, and an imambara.

 At the turn of the 20th century, Safipur was described as "a flourishing, well-built town" with a daily standing market and bazaars held twice weekly in four muhallas.
 It contained the tehsil headquarters, a police station, a munsif's court, a dispensary, and a middle school attended by 146 students.
+Now the Safvi family is considered one of the last remaining descendants of the great maulvi and are very prominent in the area with Safvi Family from mohalla Jami sarai/Baya Taalaab serving as the patriarch of the family and the custodian of the mausoleum.

 Demographics

 According to the Indian census of 2001, Safipur had a population of 22,378.
 Males constitute 52% of the population and females 48%.
 In Safipur, 17% of the population is under 6 years of age.